aliabbasi-engr/dct-verilog/README.md

 # dct-verilog
 Note: Although this code is synthesisable, I recommand you to use it only for simulation purposes because it uses the matrix multiplication method.
+- Please replace "Signed_Mult" with one of your tools IP cores.